-Criteria JORC Code explanation Commentary If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-The assumptions used for any reporting of metal equivalent values should be clearly stated.
-Only significant gold intercepts have been reported, meaning all intervals $>0.3 \text{ g/t Au}$ (unless otherwise stated).
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.

+Criteria JORC Code explanation Commentary Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
+For RC and diamond drilling, only significant gold intercepts have been reported, meaning all intervals $>0.3 \text{ g/t Au}$ (unless otherwise stated).
 These intervals have been reported as a composite where the intercept includes more than one sample.
-Composites may include up to 4m of continuous internal waste unless otherwise stated, and the final composite grade must exceed 0.3 g/t Au.
+Composites may include up to 4m of continuous internal waste unless otherwise stated, and the final composite grade must exceed 0.3g/t Au.
 Samples of varying length were used for the reporting of significant intercepts.
 The first reported assay result was used for all significant intercepts reported.
 All intercepts have been reported relative to down-hole length.
 All intercepts are reported in grams per tonne (g/t).
 If a single composite includes a material high-grade sub-interval, this has been reported.
 Reported composite intervals were calculated and reviewed by Mr Christopher Oorschot.
-All significant intercepts are detailed in Table 4.
+All significant intercepts are detailed in Tables 4.
+For AC drilling, only significant gold intercepts have been reported, meaning all intervals $>0.1 \text{ g/t Au}$ (unless otherwise stated).
+These intervals have been reported as a composite where the intercept includes more than one sample.
+Composites may include up to 2m of continuous internal waste unless otherwise stated, and the final composite grade must exceed 0.1g/t Au.
+Only 1m samples were used for the reporting of significant intercepts.
+The first reported assay result was used for all significant intercepts reported.
+All intercepts have been reported relative to down-hole length.
+All intercepts are reported in grams per tonne (g/t).
+If a single composite includes a material high-grade sub-interval, this has been reported.
+Reported composite intervals were calculated and reviewed by Mr Christopher Oorschot.
+All significant intercepts are detailed in Table 6.
 No metal equivalent calculations were applied.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 Initial interpretations across the Arrakis Prospect suggest mineralisation is striking to the northwest and dipping steeply to the northeast.
 The drill direction is broadly orthogonal to the strike of mineralisation.
 True widths are approximately 60% of the downhole width.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
 These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
-See Figures in the main body of this report and Tables 2, 3 & 4.
+See Figures in the main body of this report and Tables 2-6.